navigation bar

 Report by Marc W. McCord

-Sam Rayburn Dam to Bevilport
+Sam Rayburn Dam to FM 2799 at Bevilport

-~ 18 miles
+~ 14 miles

 General Description

 The tall Pines and other trees near the riverbanks shelter the river from headwinds and make for enjoyable paddling.
 Nearby is the Alabama-Coushatta Indian Reservation and historic Nacogdoches, the oldest city in Texas, with its many bed & breakfast hostels and antique shops.
 With white sand beaches, placid creeks feeding the river and tall trees all around, the Angeline is a peaceful place to enjoy a day on the river without fear of hazards common to many rivers.
 Located between two great fishing lakes (Sam Rayburn and B.A.
-Steinhagen), the river offers excellent conditions for anglers chasing catfish and black bass (as well as other species.)
+Steinhagen), the river offers excellent conditions for anglers chasing catfish and black bass,as well as other species.

 Location